How Do Lawyers Charge for Civil Litigation in Singapore?

 Fourth, the quantum of the dispute (i.e. how much you are claiming for) will probably have some effect on legal fees.

-If the quantum of the dispute is high, the case will be heard in the High Court instead of the District Court and Magistrate’s Court.
+If the quantum of the dispute is high, the case will be heard in the General Division of the High Court instead of the District Court and Magistrate’s Court.
 The market of High Court litigators is a smaller and more expensive one and having to enter that market will increase your fees significantly.

 Separately, a very high quantum is also a general indicator that a lot of work will be required as the client will expect the matter to receive high priority and a lot of attention from the lawyer.
 Hence, fees will likely be higher.